xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 - internal TCAM (present inside the NPU)
 - external TCAM

-That implies, only the systems equiped with external TCAM can be used for this feature.
+That implies, only the systems equiped with external TCAM can be used here.
 It's true for Qumran-MX, Jericho and Jericho+ based routers and line cards.

 ![image-center]({{site.baseurl}}/images/-SE.png){: .align-center}

 Hybrid ACLs can be used with IPv4 and IPv6 in ingress direction.
 So, L2 ACLs or L3 ICMP are not in the scope of this feature.
-They can not be applied in egress.
+It can not be applied in egress.

 ## Configuration